xAPI-vle/xAPI-vle-recipe/login.md

 # VLE User Logged In Recipe
+Revision 1
 ## Purpose
 An activity for a user logging in to a VLE
 ## Definition
 ### Actor

-[Accounts](common_statements.md#"actor"."account") is used as the identifer.
+[Accounts](common_statements.md#actor.account) is used as the identifer.
 Account/Name is the internal identifier used by the VLE.
 ``` Javascript
 {
     "version": "1.0.0",